To Kill a Democracy: Publication in India

 In April 2021, Oxford University Press had planned to release a low-priced Indian edition of the book in the first week of July.
 The low-price edition was intended to make the book accessible to the larger audience.
 The Indian edition launch was scheduled a week after the global edition.
 In spite of the plans, the Indian edition of the book was not launched in July.
 In September, after waiting for three months, the authors publicly questioned OUP on social media about the delay in the launch of the Indian edition of the book.

 On 30 September 2021, The Telegraph quoted a spokesperson for Oxford University Press, that its "sales team felt the content to be provocative".
 The report was not denied by OUP.

 On 28 May, Roy Chowdhury had written an article in the Time magazine criticising the Modi government's COVID vaccination program.
 The article was titled, "Modi never bought enough COVID-19 Vaccines for India.
 Now the world is paying."

-On 30 May Rashtriya Swayamsewak Sangh (RSS) through its mouthpiece magazine attacked Debasish Roy Chowdhury for writing the article and the book.
+On 30 May Rashtriya Swayamsevak Sangh (RSS) through its mouthpiece magazine attacked Debasish Roy Chowdhury for writing the article and the book.

 Writing about this incident in Frontline magazine journalist Sarbari Sinha, noted that the RSS magazine had only attacked Roy Chowdhury and did not even mention the co-author John Keane.
 No other group in India had raised any objections about the book.
 Yet OUP India decided against publishing the book in India.
 Sinha inferred that Roy Chowdhury's article on India's COVID vaccination had led to the criticism of the book and subsequent denial of publication.
 Connecting the inference along with reports from OUP India about "provocative" content made Sinha hint a possibility that OUP India had refused to publish the book due to the criticism of the Indian government by one of the authors of the book.
 Sinha suggested that this case of self censorship by OUP was bad news for free speech.